$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: The -class group of

-For a real quadratic field $K =\Q(\sqrt{d})$ agreeing with either condition (\ref{cond1}) or (\ref{cond2}), we shall use $F$ to denote the field $\Q(\sqrt{2d})$ (which is same as $K_0^{\prime}$).
-It is evident from Lemma \ref{bound of A_{n+1}} that order of $A_0$ and $A(F)$ can help in estimating the order of $A_1$.
-For any number field $K$, the group $A(K)$ is isomorphic to the Galois group of $L(K)/K$, where $L(K)$ is the 2-Hilbert class field of $K$.
-One of the prominent subfields of $L(K)$ containing $K$ is the genus field $K_G$ of $K$.
+For any number field $K$, the group $A(K)$ is isomorphic to the Galois group of $L(K)/K$, where $L(K)$ is the $2$-Hilbert class field of $K$.
+One of the important subfields of $L(K)$ containing $K$ is the genus field $K_G$ of $K$.
 It is defined as the maximal abelian extension of $\Q$ contained in $L(K)$.
-Moreover, the Galois group of $K_G/K$ is isomorphic to the 2-torsion of $A(K)$, because of which, rank Gal($K_G/K$) = rank $A(K)$.
-Likewise, the narrow genus field $K_G^{+}$ is the maximal abelian extension of $\Q$ contained in the narrow 2-Hilbert class field of $K$.

-The genus field can be obtained from the narrow genus field through the relation that when $K$ is imaginary, we have $K_G = K_G^{+}$ and when $K$ is real, $K_G$ is the maximal real subfield of $K_G^{+}$.
-The narrow genus field of a quadratic number field $K$ can be explicitly figured out with the help of the factorization of the discriminant $D_{K}$.
-We express the prime factorization of $D_{K}$ by $D_{K} = \pm 2^{e}p_1^{\ast}\cdots p_t^{\ast}$, where $e = 0,2$ or $3$, and
+Moreover, the Galois group of $K_G/K$ is isomorphic to the $2$-torsion of $A(K)$ and the $2$-rank of Gal($K_G/K$) is equal to the $2$-rank of $A(K)$.
+The genus field $K_G$ can be obtained from the narrow genus field $K_G^{+}$.
+The narrow genus field $K_G^{+}$ is the maximal abelian extension of $\Q$ contained in the narrow $2$-Hilbert class field of $K$.
+If $K$ is an imaginary quadratic field, we have $K_G = K_G^{+}$.
+If $K$ is a real quadrtaic field, $K_G$ is the maximal real subfield of $K_G^{+}$.
+The narrow genus field of a quadratic number field $K$ can be explicitly determined from the prime factorization of the discriminant $D_{K}$.
+We can express the prime factorization of $D_{K}$ by $D_{K} = \pm 2^{e}p_1^{\ast}\cdots p_t^{\ast}$, where $e = 0,2$ or $3$, and